XiaohanAmberLiu/tools-group-project/README.md

 # tools-group-project
-Tools for analytics 2018, members include Xiaohan Liu, Mingshan Zhang, Yue Li, Xinyue Shi
-###Description of the project:
+Description of the project:
-The goal of the project is a personalized recommendation system helping people who is planning travels find the best travel package consisting of hotels and flights.
-The customer can input the place of departure, destination, start date, end date and budget, and the recommendation system can output ranked travel packages according to different ranking criterion.
+The goal of the project is to build a personalized recommendation system helping people who is planning travels find the best travel package consisting of hotels and flights.
+The customer can input the place of departure, destination, start date, end date and budget, and the system can output ranked travel packages according to different ranking criterion.
 There are 3 ranking criterion which are price of the package (1), rating of the hotel (2) and recommendation weighted score (3).

 About the ranking criterion:
 (1)	Rank the packages by the total price of hotel and roundtrip flight, if the total price is the same, then rank them by the rating of the hotel, which is the ranking criteria (2).